sophie-wjyang/IWC-Volunteer-Portal/README.md

 # IWC Volunteer Portal

-Volunteer portal with features including:
+This is a volunteer portal for Impact Without Contact, a federally registered, international COVID-relief NPO.
+Features include:

--allows volunteers sign up and take a quiz about their skills, hobbies, and sector(s) they're interested in helping out in
+- volunteer signup form and quiz, where they can fill out their skills, hobbies, and sector(s) they're interested in helping out in

--volunteer dashboard with their profile and personalized recommendations for volunteering opportunities based on their data
+- volunteer dashboard with the volunteer's profile and personalized recommendations for volunteering opportunities based on their data

--opportunities tab to allow volunteers to browse through our database of active initiatives, both IWC-operated and from other community organizations
+- opportunities tab to allow volunteers to browse through our database of active initiatives, both IWC-operated and from other community organizations

--volunteer hours tracker tab
+- volunteer hours tracker tab

-Created with javascript, react, and bootstrap.
+Created with Javascript, React, and Bootstrap.
 Database hosted on firebase.

 https://user-images.githubusercontent.com/84421650/147722032-7ed4638e-75ee-4e62-8b65-2b990bc6dac2.mov

-## Available Scripts
+# Running the project

 In the project directory, you can run: